 Meditating regularly stimulates the neocortex of the brain, which is where creativity comes from, so stimulating it can promote more creativity and innovation.
 In fact, Walt Disney understood this and was one of the first proponents of meditation in the workplace.

-It reduces risk of heart attack and stroke
+It reduces the risk of heart attack and stroke

 A recent study of adults with mild cognitive impairment showed that those who meditate daily for 15 to 30 minutes showed a showing of the progression of the decline.
 After eight weeks, participants experienced marked improvement in cognition and a greater sense of well.
 Typically, up to 20% of those with mild cognitive impairment wind up with full-blown dementia, but meditation can improve this.
 Alzheimer’s disease impacts the same areas of the brain helped by meditation.
 This brings hope that meditation can improve cognitive function for Alzheimer’s patients as well.

 Meditating regularly can help you live longer.
 By reducing chronic stress, you can avoid stress-related chronic illness.
 Experiments have also shown that regular meditation protects our DNA which increases longevity.

 I’ve worked with various forms of stress management with clients over the years.
 By far, the most effective overall is meditation.
 Other forms of stress management are good too.
 But if you only have time for one type of stress management, meditation will give you the greatest benefit.
 Meditation will reduce stress for a longer period of time after practicing it as well.